Skip to main content

 Magnesium contributes to the maintenance of normal teeth.

-Magnesium has a role in the process of cell division.
+Magnesium has a function in cell division.

-More about magnesium
+More about Magnesium

 Manganese

-Manganese contributes to normal energy‑yielding metabolism.
+Manganese contributes to normal energy metabolism.

 Manganese contributes to the maintenance of normal bones.